 Three, baptism is an outward sign of Jesus’ heart for children.
 Through infant/child baptism, the church community acknowledges Jesus’ statement that the Kingdom of God belongs to the little ones (Matthew 19:14).

 Baptism does not signify the child’s salvation.
 There is no magic in this sacrament.
 The child’s salvation will be secured when the child is converted to Christ through faith and repentance.

 In regard to the mode of baptism, the Evangelical Presbyterian Church and New Hope Presbyterian practice baptism by both sprinkling (for infants/children) and immersion, as an option for “believer baptism.”

 We encourage parents of children to present their infants for baptism, but it is not a requirement.
 Parents who are not convinced of our view of baptism will not be pressured in any way to have their children baptized against their will.
-This is an issue we are happy to have disagreement without it being a hindrance to Christian fellowship and church membership.
+A difference or variance of view is not a hindrance to church membership.